Africa Inland Church

 Laying the Foundation

-On June 6, 1999, the church land was officially dedicated to the Lord by Rev. Julius Mwangi, Pastor Wilfred Githoungo, and Pr.
-Isaac Wanyumu.
-Under the supervision of Mr. A. Z. Kago, construction began that same year, completing Phase I of the project we call home today.
+On June 6, 1999, the church land was dedicated by Rev. Julius Mwangi alongside other leaders, and construction began under the supervision of Mr. A. Z. Kago.

 A Legacy of Faith